prod-feng/gpustat-slurm/README.md

 Rocky Linux 9.

 Slurm, perl, pdsh needed.
 Need to enable SSH direct login to gpu nodes. pdsh here used to get GPU's temporature.
+Now allow "root" user to get the temporature info, needs ssh, so.

 The output of this script is as following: